Chayakorn2002/automagic/README.md

 ```

 This will:
-1. List your accessible GitLab projects
+1. List your accessible projects (GitLab or GitHub)
 2. Let you select a project to monitor
 3. Save the selection to `.env` file
 4. Optionally process an issue immediately